 5 Ways to Restore Vital Energies this January

-Reconnect with your “self”
+Reconnect with your “self” to boost winter energy

 1 – Honour your human rhythms.

-We may not actually hibernate like animals do, but if ever there was a time to replenish our energy supplies with plenty of rest, it’s now.
+We may not actually hibernate like animals do, but if ever there was a time to replenish our winter energy supplies with plenty of rest, it’s now.
 Are you waking up before your alarm, feeling well-rested?
 If not, then perhaps it’s time to listen to your body and spend longer in bed by beginning your night-time routine earlier.
 An early night can feel really luxurious and nourishing, and if you struggle to fall asleep at an earlier hour, why not drift off listening to a guided relaxation?

 2 – Speaking of night-time routines – do you have one?

+Self care is a great way to boost winter energy.
 We might give our children a warm bubble bath, hot milk to drink and a bedtime story, but how often do we cosset ourselves like that?
 It’s time.
 If you tolerate dairy, milk is a great source of tryptophan, which is a vital component of the neurotransmitters serotonin (the happy one) and melatonin (the sleepy one), so a mug of hot milk isn’t just for kids!
 I love it heated with a few slices of ginger, a stick of cinnamon and a teaspoon of manuka honey.
 If you don’t do dairy, it’s also delicious with nut milk, and half a banana will give you a vegan tryptophan boost.
 Go old-school and read a book instead of a screen, cosy up with a hot water bottle… you’ll soon be relishing the prospect of that early night!

 3 – Get romantic on yourself and light some candles!

-My step-daughter teases me that we’ll be fine in a power cut because the house is always candle-lit, but it makes the dark afternoons and mornings feel magical at a time of year when we need a little magic!
+My step-daughter teases me that we’ll be fine in a power cut because the house is always candle-lit!
+However, it makes the dark afternoons and mornings feel magical at a time of year when we need a little magic!
 And gazing at a flame – Trataka – is one of the oldest forms of meditation known to humankind.
 Simply find a comfortable upright sitting position, with a lit candle about 18 inches away at chest height.
 Gaze at the flame until you feel the urge to blink, then gently close the eyes.
 You may see an image of the flame – wait until that subsides (or for 5 breaths if there is no image) and then open your eyes and repeat.
 5 – 10 minutes of this is a lovely, relaxing concentration practice which cleanses and strengthens the eyes.
 (NB avoid this practice if you have epilepsy or glaucoma.)

 4 – Pimp your Savasana!

-I can’t over-emphasise the importance of taking time with your final yoga relaxation posture.
+I can’t over-emphasise the importance of taking time with your final yoga relaxation posture to boost winter energy.
 Too many of us dash through it – there are things to do, places to be – but this is where you absorb the deeper benefits of the practice and it’s absolutely vital.
 You want to leave that mat feeling relaxed and revitalised, not scattered and half-done, so take plenty of time, and give yourself the deluxe 5-star Savasana experience!
 Place a bolster or rolled-up blanket under your knees (or even put your lower legs on a chair) and cover yourself with a soft and cosy throw.
 Place something over your eyes – a lavender scented eye-pillow is a wonderful thing to treat yourself to for the price of a few takeaway coffees, but a t-shirt folded into a long rectangle will do the trick.
 Give yourself ten minutes here, and you’ll feel truly restored.

 5 – Nourish your Koshas